anakamura1/osticket-post-install-config/README.md

   </tr>
 </table>
 <p>
-  Configure a few users by navigating to Users -> Add New.
+  Configure a few users by navigating to Agent Panel -> Users -> Add New.
 </p>
 <br />